The Blog Social

 Stop comparing yourself to bloggers who are five years ahead.
 Stop setting goals based on what sounds impressive.
 Start setting goals based on what’s realistic, measurable, and aligned with your vision.

-Setting Realistic Blog Goals for Your First 90 Days-1
+2 Comments on Setting Realistic Blog Goals: Your Roadmap for the First 90 Days

 Wishing you a wonderful rest of your week!